Phantogram (band): Style and influences

 Phantogram originally wrote and recorded in a remote barn in upstate New York called Harmonie Lodge, before moving to the Los Angeles area.
 They now record at Harmonie West and have a house in Laurel Canyon, California.

 Carter and Barthel define their music as electronic rock, dream pop, electronica and trip hop, and have described their sound as "street beat, psych pop".
 According to Carter, their music has "lots of rhythms, swirling guitars, spacey keyboards, echoes, airy vocals".

-The band were inspired by numerous artists including the Beatles, David Bowie, Cocteau Twins, J Dilla, the Flaming Lips, John Frusciante, Serge Gainsbourg, Madlib, Sonic Youth, Yes, Kevin Shields, and Prince.
+The band were inspired by numerous artists including the Beatles, David Bowie, Cocteau Twins, Sparklehorse, J Dilla, the Flaming Lips, John Frusciante, Serge Gainsbourg, Madlib, Sonic Youth, Yes, Kevin Shields, and Prince.

+Live performances

+Phantogram's live performances extend the duo's studio work into a fuller multi-instrumental production, combining electronic elements with live drums, synthesizers, guitar, and layered vocals.
+Since 2013, Sarah Barthel and Josh Carter have been joined in their live shows by touring drummer Chris Carhart.
+His hybrid acoustic–electronic setup—which incorporates triggers, pads, and click-track integration—supports the recreation of the band's rhythmic textures in a concert setting.
+In a 2018 interview with Modern Drummer, Carhart discussed adapting his background to the technologically focused demands of Phantogram's stage production.

+Reviews of Phantogram's 2024 sold-out performance at Higher Ground in Burlington, Vermont, noted the band's energetic presentation and included Barthel's reflections on their early years performing in the city before achieving broader recognition.

+Across their 2024–2025 tours, the band performed material from Memory of a Day alongside earlier songs such as "Black Out Days" and "Don’t Move."
+Live reviews frequently describe the interplay between the electronic components of Phantogram's sound and the instrumentation provided by their touring ensemble, which helps translate the duo's studio arrangements to a concert setting.